nautobot/nautobot/nautobot/docs/installation/nautobot.md

 - Verify the installation using the development/test server

 !!! important
-    PostgreSQL and Redis must have been successfully installed before continuing with deployment steps.
+    Your database server and Redis must have been successfully installed before continuing with deployment steps.
 If you haven't done that yet, please visit the guide on [Installing Nautobot Dependencies](../../installation/#installing-nautobot-dependencies)

 ## Choose your `NAUTOBOT_ROOT`